Dhvani-intwala/Disney-Quiz/README.md

 Issue #3

-Problem: Uncaught TypeError

-There was an uncaught type error on the game page, which declared inner text as null.
-The reason this error was happening was because the item didn't exist in the game html page.
-Solution:

-Issue #4

-Problem: colour for right and wrong answer was not showing during playing the Quiz.
+Problem: color for the right and wrong answers was not showing during playing the Quiz.

-Solutio: IN the css file i had forget to put . to call the class correct and incorrect
+Solution: In the CSS file I had forget to put . to call the class correct and incorrect

 Unsolved Bugs